Fuguu/videoBackground/README.md

 ![](https://i.imgur.com/vu7VUfv.png)

-Include the following code to your css (this is included in the sample theme):
+Include the following code to your css for the video element (this is included in the sample theme):
 ```css
 .fullscreen-bg video,
 .fullscreen-bg-video{